Wainwright’s Coast to Coast – Across England on Foot

 Wainwright’s Coast to Coast National Trail

-The noteworthy Wainwright’s Coast to Coast trail stretches from the Irish Sea at St. Bees to the North Sea at Robin Hood’s Bay, carving a winding path through England’s wildest national parks, including the Lake District, Yorkshire Dales, and North York Moors.
-Created by Alfred Wainwright and now officially recognized as a National Trail, this iconic route is more than just a walk - it’s a journey through history, landscape, and personal endurance.
+The remarkable Wainwright’s Coast to Coast trail stretches from the Irish Sea at St. Bees to the North Sea at Robin Hood’s Bay, tracing a winding path through some of England’s most varied landscapes, including the Lake District, Yorkshire Dales, and North York Moors.
+Created by Alfred Wainwright and now officially recognized as a National Trail, this iconic route is a trek that demands both effort and endurance.

-For us, it became the land bridge between oceans - a hike between two transatlantic crossings aboard Queen Mary 2.
-After arriving in the UK on a slow ocean voyage, we stepped into the heart of England and walked east across three geological epochs, countless stone walls, and more sheep than we could count, before eventually reaching the crashing surf of the North Sea
+For us, it became the first of a series of hikes in the UK between ocean journeys and two transatlantic crossings aboard Queen Mary 2.
+After arriving in the UK by sea, we stepped into the heart of England and walked eastward across three geological regions, alongside stone walls, and more sheep than we could count, before eventually reaching the surf of the North Sea.

-Along the way, we were rained on, humbled by climbs, inspired by mountain lakes, welcomed by strangers, and astonished by how much beauty could be packed into one country-sized crossing.
+Along the way, we were rained on, humbled by tough climbs, inspired by mountain lakes and continually surprised by how much natural beauty could be contained within a single country-spanning walk.

 Coast to Coast Trail Details